 - Careers in Engineering Physics A career in engineering physics offers employment in a huge variety of areas in engineering, applied science and applied physics with positions in: Private industry, National research laboratories, Universities, Federal government, Electronics industry, Petroleum industry, Chemical industry and Aerospace.

-Students typically pick an electrical or mechanical engineering emphasis to augment their physics courses.
-Working with their faculty advisors, students can personalize their study plans to meet particular interests and to gain depth.
+The Engineering Physics curriculuim combines depth in both mathmatics and physics beyond other engineering majors.
+The Engineering course build a strong foundation The program has Students work with their faculty advisors, students can personalize their study plans to meet particular interests and to gain depth.
 All Engineering Physics students complete a Senior Design Project, which provides an opportunity to apply engineering fundamentals and design methods to the solution of a real problem.
-Example projects include an automatic digital blood pressure monitor, a laser display system, a magnetic levitation system and test-to-speech system.
+Example projects include: a balancing robot, solar powered boat, Wireless Audio Amplifer, Three foot tall tour guide robot, a magnetic levitation system and remote power wind station.

 Cooperative Education Program